GetThereSafe/GetThereSafe-nwHacks/README.md

 # GetThereSafe-nwHacks
 ##A Google Maps API web application to map out the safest route to your destination depending on the time of day - created for nwHacks 2016

+Won 1st Prize for Best Use of Open Data during NwHacks 2016

 --------